-My Dad did “his job” in this life, and he did it well.
-Here is an article I wrote soon after his passing.
-I wanted to express who he was and how much I appreciated that smart, caring man with the integrity you wish you’d see in everyone you meet.
+Below is an article I wrote soon after Dad’s passing.
+I wanted to express who he was and how much I appreciated this smart, fair, caring man with the integrity you wish you’d see in everyone you meet.
 I think you’ll love him as much as I do.

-(PS: I’d love to hear about your Dad.
+PS: I’d love to hear about your Dad.
 And love to all you Dads out there!

 My Dad died.
 There…I said it out loud.
 Even though I was by his side and saw him take his very last breath, it’s been hard to believe he’s gone forever.
 F-o-r-e-v-e-r.